 - We do not accept expired scores, personal copies of scores, or attested or notarized score reports.

 - Some departments require a GRE subject test score.
 To determine if your department requires a GRE subject test score, see the department listing in the Departments and Programs section of The Graduate School website.

-- If you have taken the GRE more than once, please enter your highest score for each component.
-If you have not yet taken the GRE, please enter the date you are scheduled to take it.
+- If you have taken the GRE more than once, please enter the date and scores for each test date.

 - We realize that the GRE scores of international students, particularly those whose first language is not English, may be affected by language and cultural differences.
 This is taken into consideration when applications are evaluated.

 Duke does not have an absolute cut-off point for GRE scores when considering applicants, but it may be useful to review the averages and ranges for applicants admitted in recent years (see the Statistics section.)
 Depending on the department, any one of the three sections of the GRE may be weighted more heavily than the others.